System Design Space

 Expanded description

-This is not just a timeline of AI, but a system-level explanation of how ideas, data, compute, and engineering practices evolved together.
-The book shows why some approaches faded quickly while others returned decades later with stronger technical foundations.
+This is not just a timeline of AI, but a system-level explanation of how ideas, data, compute capacity, and engineering practice evolved together.
+The book shows why some approaches faded quickly while others returned decades later at a very different scale.

-Sergei Markov connects research milestones to applied impact: from early formal models and the perceptron to deep learning and modern foundation-model ecosystems.
-That framing helps clarify cause-and-effect links between scientific breakthroughs and real product/platform shifts.
+Sergei Markov connects research milestones to applied consequences: from early formal models and the perceptron to deep learning and modern foundation models.
+That framing makes it easier to see the cause-and-effect links between scientific breakthroughs and real product and platform shifts.

-For engineers and architects, the main value is decision context: how to evaluate new AI waves without hype, where demos end and production constraints begin, and which architectural trade-offs remain stable across different eras of AI development.
+For engineers and architects, the main value is decision context: how to evaluate new AI waves without hype, where an impressive demo ends and operational constraints begin, and which architectural trade-offs stay surprisingly stable across different eras of AI.

 Why is the book useful for a systems engineer?

-The material helps to connect research, product practice and system design into a single picture.
+The material helps connect research breakthroughs, product practice, and system design into one coherent picture.

 AI's historical arc in the book